HansSeidel/CGSE/README.md

 At the beginning of the project, the setup has been created.
 In order to check if everything is running correct, a simple triangle was created.
 **(v0.1)** - The next step was to write our own shaders and get the program running again.
 Within the fragment shader we defined the color of the triangle.
+**(v0.2)** - The shaders have been outsourced into a Basic.shader file.